 Giving Compass’ Take:

-• This Christensen Institute post discusses the ways some healthcare providers address social determinants of health, but notes that innovation in this area must be embedded in their business models.
+• This Christensen Institute post discusses the ways some healthcare providers address social determinants of health, but notes that innovation in this area must be embedded in business models.

 • What roles do nonprofits and other stakeholders in this sector play when it comes to making sure people live healthier lifestyles?
 How can we push for a more holistic view of care?